-By Geoff R
+By Greg R

 Libertarian socialists’ political goals are both radical and ambitious: we seek to replace capitalism in its entirety with libertarian socialism.
 As a result, libertarian socialists do not just stand against capitalism as it exists today but also against positions in favor of increasing liberalism of markets; positions to reduce regulation of markets by external actors, including the government.
 This is largely because there is more evidence that increased market liberalism worsens problems of markets rather than improving or resolving them.